 Remember, there’s been an incident.
 People may have been hurt, or a hazard may exist.

 Do what is necessary to help any sick or injured people, to get people out of harm’s way, and to control the hazard safely before you begin your investigation.
+Call or otherwise arrange for medical care if necessary.

 Secure the Area Where the Incident Occurred